brillout/goldpage/docs/csr-and-ssr-explained.template.md

 This document explains CSR which is a technique to build desktop-like interactive apps: a music player, an email app, a graphical editor, a dashboard, a chat app, ...

-We also expalin SSR which is a technique to build websites that are mostly about content: a blog, an online newspaper, a landing page, marketing pages, ...
+We also explain SSR which is a technique to build websites that are mostly about content: a blog, an online newspaper, a landing page, marketing pages, ...

 And we explain the common technique of doing both CSR *and* SSR for apps that are about interactions as well as about content: a e-commerce shop, a social news site, ...